ahadik/photo-portal-web/README.md

 1. Make changes to the code
 2. Test locally with `npm run dev`
-3. Build with `npm run build` to verify production build
+3. Build with `npm run build` to verify production build (optional - `firebase deploy` will build automatically)
-4. Deploy with `firebase deploy --only hosting` (or `--only functions` for Functions)
+4. Deploy the web app with `firebase deploy --only hosting` (or use `firebase deploy --only functions` for Functions)

 ## Troubleshooting